LuminosoInsight/luminoso-api-client-python/README.md

 Using the API from the command line
 -----------------------------------

-This library includes three experimental tools usable from the command line:
+This library includes experimental tools usable from the command line:
-`lumi-api`, `lumi-upload`, and `lumi-download`.
+`lumi-save-token`, `lumi-api`, `lumi-upload`, and `lumi-download`.
 Running them with `-h` will provide more detailed documentation on available parameters.
-In addition, the following examples may provide some guidance on using `lumi-api` to access the
+In addition, the following examples may provide some guidance on using `lumi-api` to access the API:
-API:

 ```
+# save a token obtained from the UI - note that you must run this first for the following commands to work!
+# (also, this is not a real API token, but yours will look similar)
+lumi-save-token gF1XgbExN30O4DfBXse95vCjm6V069Ko

 # get a project list
 lumi-api -b https://daylight.luminoso.com/api/v5/ get /projects